dhruvantt/AboutMe-Talapaneni-Dhruvan/README.md

 ### GitHub
 Used to host and version control project files and maintain repository history.

-### Vercel
-Used to deploy the web application online for accessibility and sharing.

 ### Gemini AI
 Used as an AI thinking partner to help structure HTML templates, design CSS layouts, and understand deployment workflows.